ThinhVu/web-server-guide-for-dummies/Readme.md

 Why 10GB storage?
 It's less storage than my stupid phone.
 - Yes.
 But it's the minimum storage option for almost VPS service provider nowadays.
 With this, we can install applications, install another stuff, and the database too.

-WIth these requirements, you may need to pay about $6 - 8$/month for purchasing the service.
+With these requirements, you may need to pay about $6 - 8$/month for purchasing the service.
 You can use it for learning purpose or even for production too.
+If you using the VPS for short time, considering using some cloud VPS which cost you by the hours of usage (Digital Ocean, Vultr, AWS EC2 etc, ...)

 ## Setup